 - Financial Management and Condition – 25% of the composite score;

 - Physical Condition of properties and units – 40% of the composite score;

 - Assessment of Management operations – 25% of the composite score; and

 - Assessment of the use of the Capital Fund Program – 10% of the composite score.

 Each year since 1999, when HUD implemented the Public Housing Assessment System, we have been consistently rated as a High Performing Agency with a score of 90% or greater.
 Our most recent score for fiscal year 2018 was 91%.

-The following documents describe the purpose, goals, and commitment to the highest standard of operations.
+It is the responsibility of each PHA to make the approved plan and supporting documentation available to the general public.
+The following is our PHA Plan documents which describe the purpose, goals, and commitment to the highest standard of operations.